input-output-hk/mithril/docs/website/versioned_docs/version-maintained/manual/develop/run-mithril-devnet.md

 >> Starting Cardano node 'node-full1'
 >> Starting Cardano node 'node-pool1'
 >> Starting Cardano node 'node-pool2'
->> Wait for Cardano network to be ready
+>> Wait for the Cardano network to be ready
 >>>> Not ready yet
 >>>> Not ready yet
 >>>> Not ready yet